amabdulr/CNWG/MultipleFiles.md

-Extract content for the <feature>.
+Extract content for the {{feature-name}}.
 As much as possible, avoid rewriting.